 Add these to the shopping list : testicles, tails and beef trachea and beef feet which they also love.
 You should feed your dog muscle meats to make up 75% of his diet.
 You can get such meats from most animals including: cows, chickens, duck, deer, rabbit, turkey, lamb, beef and goat.

-An example of an average Raw Diet Pomeranian Meal
+An Example Of a Raw Diet Pomeranian Meal

 Mince steak with either home cooked, pureed veggies. e.g. potato, pumpkin, carrot, cauliflower, beans, broccoli or, if in a hurry, tinned pureed baby food veggies.